 One such advanced feature of Azure Data Factory is Azure Data Factory Triggers, which allows you to initiate or revoke the Data Pipelines based on a given time interval.
 With Azure Data Factory Triggers, you can not only schedule and automate Data Pipelines with ease but also track the success and failure rates of active Workflows or Pipelines.

-In this article, you will learn about Azure Data Factory, Azure Data Factory Triggers, their types, and steps to create and configure Schedule Triggers to execute Data Pipelines.
+In this article, you will learn about Azure Data Factory, Triggers in Azure Data Factory, their types of Trigger in ADF, and steps to create and configure Schedule Triggers to execute Data Pipelines.

 Table of Contents

 A fundamental understanding of Data Pipelines and Microsoft Azure Data Factory Platform.

 Introduced by Microsoft in 2015, Azure Data Factory is a fully-managed, cloud-based platform that enables users to implement ETL (Extract, Transform, Load), ELT (Extract, Load, Transform), and Data Integration tasks.
 With Azure Data Factory, you can create Data-Driven Workflow or Pipelines for orchestrating and automating Data Flows and Data Transformation.

 Being a Data Integration Service Platform, Azure Data Factory does not internally store data.
 Instead, it allows you to create and automate Data-Driven Workflow for coordinating the data movement between supported Data Warehouses and downstream computing services in other regions or on-premise environments.

 Azure Data Factory (ADF) works based on four critical stages: Connect and Collect, Transform and Enrich, Publish, and Monitor.
 In the first two stages, ADF connects and fetches data from multiple Data Sources, copies the collected data into a centralized location, and implements Data Processing tasks to clean and enrich the collected data.